open5e/open5e/source/characters/background.rst

 languages of your choice.
 Note these languages on your character sheet.

 Choose your languages from the Standard Languages table, or choose one that is common in your campaign.
-With your GM’s permission, you can instead choose a language from the Exotic Languages table or a secret language, such as thieves’ cant or the tongue of druids.
+With your GM's permission, you can instead choose a language from the Exotic Languages table or a secret language, such as thieves' cant or the tongue of druids.

 Some of these languages are actually families of languages with many dialects.
 For example, the Primordial language includes the Auran,